fdebrus/Nikobus-HA/README.md

 This integration enables the control of Nikobus systems via Home Assistant, allowing you to manage various Nikobus modules directly from your Home Assistant setup.

-**!!
-Only one client on the Nikobus at a time, do not connect anything else in parallel of this integration. **
+**Only one client on the Nikobus at a time, do not connect anything else in parallel of this integration.**

 ## Supported Modules